ngKisor/nextjs-starter-app/README.md

 ```bash
 $ pnpm run dev
 ```
-Navigate to http://localhost:3000/ to view UI
+Navigate to http://localhost:3000/ to see Auth ready application

 ## Building the app